altocodenl/tagaway/readme.md

 ### Todo alpha remaining

 - Pics
-   - Fix scroll height when having many tags on tag search.
    - * Query based on actual query.
    - * Download a single picture.
    - * Download multiple pictures as one zip file.
    - UI team changes (Ruben):
+      - Fix scroll height when having many tags on tag search.
       - Fix z-index of dropdown.
       - **Discuss**: When clicking on no man's land, unselect?
 - Upload
-   - Fix rotations in thumbnails (add to log?)
+   - Fix rotations in thumbnails of uploads.
    - Snackbar when pics are finished uploading, "your pics have been uploaded, you can find them in 'View Pictures'
    - Fix number of pictures in ongoing upload.
    - * Show number of duplicates skipped.